HOCKEY Latest Sports News Sport

 “Hockey Clears My Head”: Mark Bartle on stress, community and an unbeaten season

 After stepping away from the sport for several years due to the demands of teaching and parenthood.
-Droitwich’s Hockey midfielder Mark Bartle found himself an outlet.
+Droitwich’s Hockey midfielder Mark Bartle found his outlet again: hockey.

 Having played Hockey for over ten years returning to the pitch gave him exactly that.